 On top of that, they were of the same religious beliefs, so divorce was simply not an option if they wanted to stay a member of their faith.

-One night he told me that no matter what he did, his wife would yell, get upset, or ridicule him, or a number of other things that seemed to never end.
+One night, he told me that no matter what he did, his wife would yell, get upset, ridicule him, or do a number of other things that seemed to never end.

 At the time, I was in a good relationship and couldn’t understand what he was saying.
 So I asked him, “Every night you go home from work and get harassed by your own wife?
 Is that the exception or the rule?”